Books for Elementary School

 Written by Traci Sorrell and Illustrated by Frané Lessac.

-More of an informational text, this insightful book explores a number of myths and misconceptions about Indigenous People.
+More of an informational text, this insightful book explores a number of myths and misconceptions about Indigenous Peoples.
 Serving as a means to decolonize one’s perspective, children will find this story accessible and entertaining.

 Sorell, T. (2021).
 We are still here!
 Native American truths everyone should know (F. Lessac, Illus.).
 Charlesbridge.